 - Prime Minister Mark Rutte won parliamentary elections in the Netherlands on Wednesday.
 Preliminary results put his liberal VVD in the lead to form the next government.

 - The Christian Democrats (CDA), left-liberal D66 and nationalist Freedom Party (PVV) would share second place.

 - The Greens have overtaken Labor as the largest party on the left.

-- Given that all major parties have ruled out a pact with the Freedom Party, a coalition of four or five parties close to the center is expected to come to power.
+- Given that all major parties have ruled out a pact with the Freedom Party, a coalition of four or five parties is likely to be formed in the center.

 - Turnout was 80 percent, the highest in three decades.